 Statements or other evidence

 The IRP fine print says that “[y]ou may attach to your review application any statements or other evidence that you wish the Superintendent to consider.”
 This statement leads the reader to the conclusion that you need to have all of your evidence ready before you go to ICBC Driver Services to apply for a review.
 That is not true.
-You can get your evidence in right up until the moment the hearing starts which is usually about a week after you apply for the review.
+You can get your evidence in until shortly before the hearing starts which is usually about a week after you apply for the review.

 It then goes on to say “[y]ou may also provide it separately to the Superintendent” but it doesn’t tell you how you can do this.
 Again, the purpose appears to be to obfuscate and to make the process needlessly difficult so you won’t dispute your IRP.